waku-org/docs.waku.org/docs/overview/what-is-waku.md

 ### Generalized Messaging

-Many applications require some form of messaging protocol to facilitate communication between different subsystems or nodes.
-Waku is flexible and can be used for human-to-human and machine-to-machine messaging scenarios.
+Waku aims to solve the problem of ephemeral messaging between subsystems and nodes through a flexible, secure, and private protocol.
+It supports human-to-human and machine-to-machine messaging scenarios but is not designed for data storage.

 ### Peer-to-Peer